overvis/overvis-docs/OPCB/OPCB_221B_Manual/README.md

 **If returning the product or submitting it for warranty (post-warranty) service, please state in detail the reason for return in the complaint information field.**

-## Transportation and storage
+## Transportation and Storage

-The product in the original packaging is permitted to be transported and stored at temperatures ranging from minus 45 to +60 °C and with a relative humidity of no more than 80%.
+The product in its original packaging is permitted to be transported and stored at temperatures ranging from -45 to +60 °C and with relative humidity of no more than 80%.
 During transportation, the product should be protected from mechanical damage.

-## Acceptance certificate
+## Acceptance Certificate

 The product is manufactured and accepted in accordance with the requirements of the current technical documentation and classified as fit for operation.

 Head of QCD:

-Date of manufacture:
+Date of Manufacture:

-## Complaint information
+## Complaint Information

-**The company is grateful to you for information about the quality of the product and suggestions on its operation.**
+**The company is grateful for your feedback about the quality of the product and suggestions for its operation.**

 If you have any questions, please contact the manufacturer: NOVATEK-ELECTRO LTD. Ukraine, 65007, Odessa, Admirala Lazareva str.
 59